radi0sus/ciflordg-web/README.md

 - If CIF geometry bonds are incomplete, the displayed bonded fragment may be incomplete.
 - Extended or polymeric structures may be truncated by the expansion limits.
 - The ADP-to-ellipsoid rendering is intended as a practical browser-based visualisation and should be validated against established crystallographic drawing programs for critical publication use.
-- PNG export is generated in the browser from the SVG representation.
+- PNG export and PNG clipboard copy are generated in the browser from the SVG representation.
+- PNG clipboard copy depends on browser support for image clipboard writing and may require a secure browser context.
 - ORTEP plots are not written back to CIF files.

 ## Interatomic distances